If you can't wait to launch your career but are unsure of where to start, here are some great new graduate job resources to take advantage of.

 LinkedIn also has a page dedicated to LinkedIn Entry-Level job postings where you can narrow down your search by selecting specific search criteria.
 You can also set up job notifications to be sent to your inbox.

-Personal social networking sites: Social networking sites, such as Facebook and Twitter, can also be good resources to find your new job.
-You can research companies on these sites as well as share with your friends and audience that you're looking.
+Personal social networking sites: Social networking sites, such as Facebook can be used as a social media resume.
+Using Twitter during the job search can also be a good resource to find a new job.
+You can research companies on these sites, as well as share with your friends and audience that you're looking.
 After all, you already have a built-in audience with a community who knows you.
 At the same time, remember that you want to maintain a professional appearance when utilizing social media for these purposes.
 Employers often do an online search, including scouring through your social media handles, to find out what prospective employees are up to and what type of personal image they are portraying.

 Industry-specific networking events: Look for networking events in your area that are specific to your industry.
 If you're an engineer, for example, you might look for a local chapter of the National Society of Professional Engineers.
 If you're looking for a human resources position, you might look for the local chapter of the Society for Human Resource Management (SHRM).
 That way, the people you meet at events are ones who want to help you.
 Not to mention, you're making connections that can last for the life of your career.